bnorthan/inf-428-data-analytics-online/Module2/Assignment.md

 3. Produce Histograms both of the placebo and Caffeine groups. bonus Overlay both Histograms on the same plot.
 4. Perform an independent samples t-test between the Placebo and Caffeine groups.
- 5. Do the results agree with the results on the linked webpage (http://learntech.uwe.ac.uk/da/Default.aspx?pageid=1438)??
+ 5. Do the results agree with the results of the original [experiment](http://learntech.uwe.ac.uk/da/Default.aspx?pageid=1438)??
 6. What is a normal distribution?
 7. Research how to calculate confidence intervals of a mean value assuming a normal distribution using Python and R (should be able to do it in 1 line of code).
 Show the line of code in each language and talk about how they are the same and different.
 8. What does the example notebook ‘notebooks/Statistics/NormalDistribution’ do??